Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Conclusion and Future Work

 The overall findings show that human reviewers still deliver the highest quality and most context aware feedback.
 They are able to capture nuances and understand the deeper implications of code changes in ways that current LMs and ASATs cannot.
 Nevertheless, the AI-based approaches and SonarQube offer valuable benefits, such as significantly faster review times and consistent output.
 For instance, the AI models performed well in quickly identifying whether a PR needed a review, even if their generated comments were not always as detailed or accurate as those provided by human experts.
 These findings highlight the potential of integrating AI-driven code review tools into existing workflows.
 By combining the speed and efficiency of automated systems with the deep, contextual understanding of human reviewers, it is possible to create a more balanced and effective approach to maintaining high software quality.
 More detailed information on our experimental setups, parameter settings, and evaluation procedures can be found in our repository.

 Future research may expand to other object-oriented languages to assess cross-language generalizability.
 Incorporating structural representations like Abstract Syntax Trees could enhance model understanding.
 Additionally, applying CoT fine-tuning may improve the reasoning transparency of LLM-generated feedback.
+A systematic analysis of hyperparameter sensitivity could further strengthen the robustness and interpretability of future fine-tuning efforts.
+Future studies could extend this work by incorporating controlled API-based evaluations of general-purpose SOTA LLMs like GPT-5 to examine whether their broader reasoning and linguistic capacities translate into higher review fidelity.
+Such experiments would help bridge the gap between domain-specific ACR fine-tuning and general-purpose LLM performance, offering a more complete picture of the trade-offs between specialization and generalization in automated code review.